marcelofinamorvieira/DatoContentLink/README.md

 - `decodeStega(string)` / `stripStega(string)` – stega helpers re-exported for convenience.
 - `stripDatoImageAlt(alt)` / `decodeDatoImageAlt(alt)` / `withDatoImageAlt(alt)` – image-specific helpers for render pipelines that do not pass through the DOM auto-cleaner.
 - `buildEditTagAttributes(info, format)` – build explicit attributes if you want to hand-stamp elements server-side.
+Defaults to the URL-only format; pass `'json'` or `'attrs'` to include metadata payloads.
 - `getDatoEditInfo(element)` – read explicit attributes or JSON payloads from markup you crafted yourself.

 All attribute names are exported from `datocms-visual-editing/constants` as `ATTR_*` constants.